shawnps/mygengo-python/README.md

      sudo pip install simplejson

-A version of Gengo for Python 3 is in the works, but as Python 3 isn't even quite deemed production ready/reliable yet, it's not the highest priority at the moment.

 Tests - Running Them, etc
 ------------------------------------------------------------------------------------------------------
-Gengo has a full suite of Unit Tests.
-To run them, export your public and private keys in the shell like:
+Gengo has a full suite of unit tests.
+To run them, export your public and private keys in the shell like so:

 ```shell
 export GENGO_PUBKEY='your public key here'
 export GENGO_PRIVKEY='your private key here'
 ```

-Then grab the source, head into the mygengo directory, and execute the tests file with the Python interpreter, ala:
+Then grab the source, head into the gengo directory, and execute the tests file like so:

     python tests.py